 Cloudfy has been designed from the outset to meet the needs of B2B ecommerce, so it isn’t surprising that it includes out-of-the-box OMS features for your business that can automate processes to improve accuracy, efficiency and customer satisfaction.

-Easy ordering – it’s likely that the majority of your B2B buyers and decision-makers are millennials who have grown up using the internet and a wide range of digital devices.
+It’s likely that the majority of your B2B buyers and decision-makers are millennials who have grown up using the internet and a wide range of digital devices.
 When they are making business-related purchases, they expect a streamlined B2B order management process as a minimum.
 Without this, up to three quarters of them will swap to suppliers that offer a more consumer-like purchasing experience.

 While it’s recognized that B2B buying is more complex than most online retail sales, simplicity, speed and consistency are still priorities.
 To improve your operational efficiency and customer service you will want to make the best use of technology such as cXML, punchout or electronic data interchange (EDI) alongside best practice ordering workflows.